alvgaona/inkdrop-citations/README.md

 - `Ctrl+Alt R` or `⌃⌥A`: Renumber references.
 - `Ctrl+Alt P` or `⌃⌥P`: Preview formats.
 - `Ctrl+Alt H` or `⌃⌥H`: Help dialog.

+## Tips & Tricks

+- Avoid modifiying the reference format and syntax as it may interfere with the plugin's commands.
+- Avoid modifying the title of the reference header as it may interfere with the plugin's commands.

+## Roadmap

+1. Ability to delete a specific or multiple cites by its number.
+2. Ability to load a cite database from the disk.

 ## Authors